Inspired Life Psychological Services

 Phase 8: Reevaluation

-EMDR is safe with children, adolescents, adults, and couples.
+EMDR is safe for children, adolescents, adults, and couples.

 Resources